Awoyalejohn/RPSLS/README.md

 #### Solved bugs
 - When I added a way for the hand gestures to display inside of the boxes when a hand gesture button was clicked.
 The hand gestures would stack on top of eachother after every new hand gesture button click.
 I fixed this by adding a function the would check if the was already a hand gestuer inside the box then stop it from displaying befor the new hand gesture would display.

+### Validator Testing
+- HTML
+  - Now errors were returned when passing throught the official W3C Validator.
+- CSS
+  - No errors were found when passing througj the oficial (Jigsaw) validator.
+- JS
+  - No errors were present when passing through the javascript validator.

+### Unfixed Bugs
+No unfixed bugs

 ## Credits
 Content